 Scholarships

 Each year, the Ohio FFA Foundation recognizes Ohio FFA members who wish to continue their formal education.
 Through multiple scholarships, the Ohio FFA Foundation and its partners are able to recognize FFA members for their diligence and hard work.
 The Ohio FFA Foundation offers multiple different scholarship opportunities with only one application.
-The 2024-25 scholarship application will be available November 1, 2024 and the application will close on February 1, 2025.
+The scholarship application will open on November 1 and close on February 1.

 Brent Bail Family Foundation Scholarship – This scholarship was created by Tom and Nicole Waltz in honor of Nicole’s father, Brent Bail.
 Brent was born and raised in Athens and was a 1980 graduate from Athens High School.
 After a long career in excavating, Brent became an admirable horseman, eventually helping to found the Ohio Ranch Horse Association.
 Brent was able to touch the lives of countless people by passing on his horsemanship abilities while providing lessons that will be remembered for a lifetime.
 Eligible applicants should be post-secondary bound FFA members pursuing a vocational, associate, and/or bachelor’s degree.
 Preference will be given to students from Athens County and who engage in community service and volunteer work; are involved in 4-H and equestrian activities; work on a farm and support themselves or their family; and demonstrate financial need.